MelSumner/domain-tracker/README.md

 - simpleraffle.app
   - there isn't a really simple one, can you believe that?
 - surveysfor.dev / tech-survey.dev
-  - a place to aggregate surveys for developers and post your own
+  - a place to aggregate surveys for developers and post your own accessible surveys
 - tech-horoscope.com
   - I found some cool graphics for this and thought that it might be a fun thing to do, but I am not very good at design
 - thecodejanitors.com